 I finished Fisher’s piece and wondered: Is that true?
 As someone who’s worked on a couple of projects (here and here) that use “wisdom of crowds” methods to make educated guesses about how likely various geopolitical events are, I know that one way to try to answer that question is to ask a bunch of informed people for their best estimates and then average them.

 So, on Thursday morning, I went to SurveyMonkey and set up a two-question survey that asks respondents to assess the likelihood of war between the United States and Russia before 2020 and, if war were to happen, the likelihood that one or both sides would use nuclear weapons.
-To elicit responses, I tweeted the link once and posted it to the Conflict Research Group on Facebook and the International Relations subreddit.
-The survey is still running, but 100 people have taken it so far, and here are the results—first, on the risk of war:
+To elicit responses, I tweeted the link once and posted it to the Conflict Research Group on Facebook and the IRstudies subreddit.
+The survey is still running [UPDATE: It’s now closed, because Survey Monkey won’t show me more than the first 100 responses without a paid subscription], but 100 people have taken it so far, and here are the results—first, on the risk of war:

 And then on the risk that one or both sides would nuclear weapons, conditional on the occurrence of war: